jimdigriz/freeradius-oauth2-perl/README.md

 You should now have a working 3.0.x FreeRADIUS installation.

 **N.B.** these instructions were tested using `docker run -it --rm -v $(pwd):/opt/freeradius-oauth2-perl debian:buster-slim` and with FreeRADIUS 3.0.21

-**N.B.** due to a [bug in FreeRADIUS 3.0.21](https://github.com/FreeRADIUS/freeradius-server/issues/3602), *non-English* users either need to compile FreeRADIUS from source or [workaround the problem by running FreeRADIUS setting the environment variable `LC_ALL=C`](https://github.com/jimdigriz/freeradius-oauth2-perl/issues/13#issuecomment-728279207)

 It is *strongly* recommended at this point you create a backup of the original configuration: